We have moved our Appleton location to 444 N. Westhill Blvd., Appleton, WI 54914.

 the procedure.
 A hearing test will often be conducted at that time also.

-Contact us today if you think ear tubes may be an option for your child.
+Contact Us if you think ear tubes may be an option for your child.
 We will be

 happy to determine and discuss the best options available.